 The Logitech G533 wireless gaming headset is just one of several devices in its category to come out this year, offering significantly better sound quality and customization options than we’ve seen on gaming headsets before.
-But will an improved soundstage alone be enough to beat out the rest of the growing competition?
-And does it live up to the Astro Gaming A50 – Editor’s Choice?
+Compare the Logitech with our Razer Blackshark review to see how these similarly priced headphones stack up.
+Will an improved soundstage alone be enough to beat out the rest of the growing competition?
+And do the Logitech live up to the Astro Gaming A50 – Editor’s Choice?

 Price: $149.99 on Amazon

 Summary: The Logitech G533 gaming headset uses lightweight materials for a comfortable fit, and Pro-G audio drivers to deliver a huge soundstage unlike anything we’ve heard on gaming headsets before, but its lacking bass and cheaply made frame hold it back from greatness.
 If you prefer to listen to a bud, try reading our MadCatz throat communicator review instead.

 - Huge soundstage in music and gaming

 |7.1 Surround Sound|